Monetization best practices

 • If training is involved, emphasize uniqueness (“model is fine-tuned only on your photos and deleted after 7 days”).

-• Make sure they understand the flow is unique, made by you, hand-tailored to them.
+• Make it clear the Flow is unique, made by you, and hand-tailored to them.

 6. Provide refund-resistant outputs